Posted on: July 10, 2022

 The solution?
-Check out this list with five things to do in Amsterdam below.
+Discover this list with five things to do in Amsterdam below.
 Impress your fellow travellers with these original and educational activities.

 There is a lot to do in ‘De Wallen‘.
 Also for those who want to learn something.
 There are currently five museums in Amsterdam Red Light District.
 At these museums you can learn more about cannabis, prostitution, the Red Light District, religion, erotica and… watches.